ferminhg/nodejs-example/README.md

 ## Requirements

-- Use [nvm](https://github.com/nvm-sh/nvm) to install node version
+- Recommended for node versions: use [nvm](https://github.com/nvm-sh/nvm) to install node version
-- Install Nodejs version: 16
+- Install Nodejs 16 using nvm
   - `nvm install 16`
   - `nvm use 16`